winitzki/scall/tutorial/programming_dhall.md

 #### No support for kind-polymorphic functions

 We implemented different functions (`identity`, `identityT`, `identityK`) that accept arguments of specific kinds.
-What if we wanted to implement an identity function that supports arguments of arbitrary kind at once?
+What if we wanted to implement an identity function that supports arguments of arbitrary kinds?

 Dhall does not support function arguments whose type is of unknown kind.
 To see why this does not work, consider this attempt to define a "fully general" function `identityX`: